JosefineFH/josefine-holth-css-frameworks-ma1/README.md

-# josefine-holth-css-frameworks-ma1
+# Module assignment in CSS framework

-Module assignment in CSS framework
+This is to pratice creating a page layout by usin Bootstrap and Sass.
+The page has to be responsive.